sofiawallq/awesome_aussies/README.md

 ## Testing

-The page hase been tested on
++ The page has been tested on a row of different devices - such as phones, tablets and laptops.
+When it comes to phones it has been viewed on about five different models to make sure it looks the same depending on the brand and screen size of the phone.

-All the internal links work as they should, from all pages.
-The external links works as well and open in a new browser window as indented.
++ The internal links have been tested on both laptop and different mobile devices and works as they should, from all different pages.

++ The external links works as well and they all open in a new browser window as indented.

-The contact form
++ The contact form is responsive and the required part on every row of input works as i should.
+The autocomplete function also works as i should.
+When pressing "Send" the form returns information that the form has been prepared and submitted correctly.

++ Overall the layout and functions are easy to access and the page has a clean and simple layout which enables easy acces to all parts of the site for the user.

 ## Validator testing

-+ HTML
++ HTML - no errors were returned when the page was tested through the official [W3C validator](https://validator.w3.org/).

 ![printscreen html validating](assets/images_readme/w3c_validator.jpg)

-+ CSS
++ CSS - one error was returned when tested through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/), and that was a curly bracket missing.
+Tricky to spot when in the middle of coding, but easy to fix.

 ![printscreen css validating](assets/images_readme/css-validator.jpg)

-+ Accessibility using Lighthouse
++ When testing the accessibility using Lighthouse for Chrome (https://chromewebstore.google.com/detail/blipmdconlkpinefehnmjammfjpmpbjk?hl=sv), everything came back at 100% accept for the Perfomance which at first came in at a lousy 70%.
+This was due to the image sizes on mainly the header image and the image on the home page which were waaay to big for pretty much every screen size.
+This was fixed with resizing both images and replacing the old ones in the image folder.
+After resizing the Perfomance came in at a much more pleasing ...